 Accommodations in the Latin Quarter

-If you’re looking for where to stay in Paris on a budget, look no further than Jardin des Plantes studio.
+Jardin des Plantes Studio is a great place to stay in Paris on a budget.
 Located right in the heart of the Latin neighborhood, this charming studio offers comfortable, affordable accommodations where all the action is.

 This modern hotel has some of the best amenities in the Latin Quarter, including free Wi-Fi, luggage storage, 24-hour desk service, and on-site parking.
 Whether you’re looking for where to stay in Paris with kids or want easy access to some of the city’s best shopping and dining options, Port Royal Hotel is a great choice.